- Fashion and Beauty»

 Salt can be a great voluminous for your hair.

 .Want to know a secret?
 The wonderful tousled Victoria's Secret models' bed hair" look comes from salt.
-Yes Salt, salt if left in hair as it dries will leaves it full-bodied, not to mention full and sexy.
+Yes Salt, salt, if left in hair as it dries, will leave it full-bodied, not to mention full and sexy.
 Just Add 1 tablespoon of salt to 4 oz of water in a spray bottle.
 After washing, and conditioning your hair, spritz the salt spray all over hair, comb hair a bit with fingers, scrunch it up a bit, allow to dry naturally look.
 Again lightly style your "Do" with your fingers or a styling pick.
-Your hairdo will not only look free and natural sexy, but it will only cost you a bit of salt!
+Your hairdo will not only look free and naturally sexy, but it will only cost you a bit of salt!

 Don't save that Baking Soda for baking cookies.